rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

  n2        n4
 ```

-* `n1,n3` are inactive container nodes
+* `n1, n3` are inactive container nodes
-* `n2,n4` are type-2 sectioning nodes
+* `n2, n4` are type-2 sectioning nodes

-Note that this case can be understood to contain two independent subtrees.
+Note that this case can be understood to contain two subsequent subtrees that
-Because of that, this case is similar to case 1.
-That is, `s2` will be closed
+have `n1` and `n3` as their root nodes.
+Because of that, this case is similar
+to case 1: `s2` will be closed before `n4` is entered.

+Note that the node levels of the corresponding sectioning nodes may even differ
+for as long as both nodes are located within two different subtrees.
+The effect
-before `n4` is entered.
+will still be covered by case 1: `s2` will be closed before `n4` is entered.

 **case 4: (same parent container)**